pfisterer/k8s-ansible-openstack/README.md

 k8s-on-openstack
 ================

 This is a modified version of [infraly/k8s-on-openstack](https://github.com/infraly/k8s-on-openstack).
-In contrast to the previous playblook, this modified version
+In contrast to the previous playbook, this modified version

 - does **NOT** use a Kubernetes' OpenStack cloud provider but
 - does deploy Kubernetes on an OpenStack cluster using Ansible and with kube-router.

+The rationale behind this decision is that in some OpenStack deployments, the virtual machines are - for security reasons - not allowed to connect to OpenStack.

 It is based on the following tools: